New Patients (410) 221-3085

 • Aging

 There are many other possible causes of tooth sensitivity.
 The most common problems that Dr. Karpovich sees are gum disease and teeth cavities.
 Both of these dental problems are caused by poor oral hygiene.
-Receding gums can also cause it which is also a side effect of severe and untreated gum disease.
+Receding gums can also cause tooth sensitivity as a side effect of severe and untreated gum disease.

-How we treat your sensitive teeth will greatly depend on why your teeth are sensitive to begin with.
+How we treat your sensitive teeth will significantly depend on the reasons why your teeth are sensitive.
 After a consult with Dr. Karpovich, we will give you recommendations and schedule you for any procedures you will need.
 Depending on your unique needs, we may recommend any combination of the following:

 • Avoiding sugary and acidic foods and drinks